 For the first several months of your time abroad, you can be very confident that everyone will be glad to hear from you — after all, you’re on an adventure!
 Just remember to take time zones into account whenever you call: It could be the middle of the night back at home.

-Having a regular schedule of calling, at first, will make things easier on your loved ones and also give you something to look forward to on a regular basis.
+Having a regular schedule of calls, at first, will make things easier on your loved ones and also give you something to look forward to on a regular basis.
 Of course, as time goes on, you might find yourself communicating over email, chat, and other tools instead.

 6) Making Friends Can Be Easy